1973 Mazamas Aconcagua expedition: Aftermath

 After returning to the United States, Dafoe organized a secret meeting of Mazamas leadership and expedition survivors, and a chronology of events was published.
 Dafoe's formal expedition report published in the Mazamas annual in 1973, concluded that Johnson and Cooper "probably died of pulmonary edema" and had been desperate to reach the summit.

 In late 1973, a team led by Alfonso found Cooper's frozen body stretched out on the mountainside.
-His face had an expression of terror, and his abdomen had a deep, bloody cylindrical hole.
+His face had a frightened expression, and his abdomen had a deep cylindrical injury.
 An autopsy concluded that he had died of "injuries to the skull and brain".

 Two years later, on February 9, 1975, Johnson's body was found; her broken eyeglasses and a film container were found in her jacket pocket.
 The experienced Argentine mountaineers who found her body were "disturbed by the circumstances in which they found the body" and concerned of the possibility of foul play.
-There were three wounds on her head and face and although she was an experienced mountaineer, she was wearing clothing that was not suitable for the weather conditions.
+There were three wounds on her head and face.
+Although she was an experienced mountaineer, she was wearing clothing that was not suitable for the weather conditions.
 Her body was removed from the mountain in 1976, three years after her death.
 Another account in the Pittsburgh Press states that she was "left to die in the mountains because she couldn't keep up with the team."
-Like with Cooper, an autopsy determined her cause of death as a brain injury.
+An autopsy determined her cause of death as a brain injury.

-For decades, there have been speculations that foul play may have occurred in the deaths of Cooper and Johnson.
-In 2020 Johnson's backpack and a 35mm camera loaded with film was found in the melting glacier; it was labeled with Johnson's name and Denver, Colorado address.
-The film in the camera as well as inside two metal film canisters in her pack was developed and the photographs published in The New York Times.
+There have been speculations that foul play may have occurred in the deaths of Cooper and Johnson.
+In 2020 Johnson's backpack and a 35mm camera loaded with film was found in the melting glacier.
+It was labeled with Johnson's name and Denver, Colorado address.
+The film in the camera as well and two metal film canisters in her pack were developed and the photographs published in The New York Times.